 - Do not use abbreviations readers would not recognize. - Avoid using abbreviations in headlines.
 If you do, do not use periods unless needed for clarity. - Never use postal abbreviations for states; use regular English abbreviations.
 Example: Instead of "GA" or "SC" use Ga. and S.C. - Titles are abbreviated before a name.
 Examples: Gov. John Smith, Lt.
 Gov. Judy Jones, Rev. John Smith, Sen. Sue Jones - Abbreviate "junior" or "senior" after a person's name but don't set it off with commas.
-Example: John Smith Jr. is a 2021 graduate. - Abbreviate company (Co.), corporation (Corp.), incorporated (Inc.), limited (Ltd.) and limited liability corporate (LLC) when used after the company name.
-Use periods in the abbreviations A.D., B.C., a.m. and p.m. - Use periods in most two-letter abbreviations, as in U.S., U.K.

-- Abbreviate "number" as "No." when used with a numeral.
-This is most often seen in sports, rankings, position references, etc. Examples: GGC is ranked No. 1 in men's and women's tennis. - Abbreviate avenue (Ave.), boulevard (Blvd.), and street (St.) in numbered addresses.
+Example: John Smith Jr. is a 2021 graduate. - Abbreviate company (Co.), corporation (Corp.), incorporated (Inc.), limited (Ltd.) and limited liability company (LLC), which has no period when used after the company name. - Use periods in the abbreviations A.D., B.C., a.m. and p.m. - Use periods in most two-letter abbreviations, as in U.S., U.K. - Abbreviate "number" as "No." when used with a numeral.
+This is most often seen in sports, rankings, position references, etc. - Examples: GGC is ranked No. 1 in men's and women's tennis. - Abbreviate avenue (Ave.), boulevard (Blvd.), and street (St.) in numbered addresses.
 Spell out other similar words, like alley, drive, road, terrace, etc. - Periods in academic degree abbreviations may or may not be used, depending on usage, space and style of the piece in which they appear.
 There are exceptions, as seen below in common examples.
-Specific disciplines are capitalized only in formal materials. - B.S. or BS is Bachelor of Science - B.A. or BA is Bachelor of Arts - BFA is Bachelor of Fine Arts and has no periods - o BSN is Bachelor of Science in nursing and has no periods - MSN is Master of Science in nursing and has no periods - M.S or MS is Master of Science - o M.A. or MA is Master of Arts - M.Arch. is Master of Architecture and requires periods for clarity - Ph.D. or PhD is technically a doctorate of philosophy but the common meaning is simply "doctorate" followed by the discipline.
+Specific disciplines are capitalized only in formal materials.

+B.S. or BS Bachelor of Science

+B.A. or BA Bachelor of Arts

+BFA Bachelor of Fine Arts - no periods

+BSN Bachelor of Science in nursing - no periods

+MSN Master of Science in nursing - no periods

+M.S. or MS Master of Science

+M.A. or MA Master of Arts

+M.Arch.
+Master of Architecture - requires periods for clarity

+Ph.D. or PhD Technically, this is a doctorate of philosophy, but the common meaning is simply "doctorate" followed by the discipline.
 Example: Ph.D. in geological sciences.
-Also, "doctorate" is preferred over "doctoral." - Ed.D. or EdD is Doctorate of Education - J.D. or JD is Juris Doctor or Doctor of Law - M.D. or MD is Medical Doctor - MBA is Master of Business Administration and has no periods - MFA is Master of Fine Arts and has no periods
+Also, "doctorate" is preferred over "doctoral."

+Ed.D. or EdD Doctorate of Education

+J.D. or JD Juris Doctor or Doctor of Law

+M.D. or MD Medical Doctor

+МВА Master of Business Administration - no periods

+MFA Master of Fine Arts - no periods